 Here are some questions to ask banks to gauge whether they can offer a high level of thought leadership:

-As the economy heats up, companies of all sizes will be looking to make moves to grow or sell their businesses.
+While the M&A market will likely not repeat lasts year’s level, it is expected to remain strong and companies of all sizes will be looking to make moves to grow or sell their businesses.
 Middle-market companies face a challenge in finding a bank that can help them navigate the corporate finance playing field.

 In this environment, it pays to have a bank capable of engaging you in wide-ranging discussions about industry dynamics, strategy and capital structure alternatives.
 Through these discussions you can gain insights that can help your business grow efficiently; gather information to make well-advised, informed choices; and approach strategic alternatives with conviction.